ebony72/quekno/README.md

 # quekno
 A benchmark construction algorithm for quantum circuit transformation

-This repository is the Python implementation and generated benchmarks for the QUEKNO benchmark construction algorithm introduced in
-"On constructing benchmark quantum circuits with near-optimal transformation cost" by Sanjiang Li, Xiangzhen Zhou, and Yuan Feng.
+This repository is the Python implementation for the QUEKNO benchmark construction algorithm introduced in "On constructing benchmark quantum circuits with near-optimal transformation cost" by Sanjiang Li, Xiangzhen Zhou, and Yuan Feng.

 Our algorithm uses the subgraph isomorphism algorithm VF2.
 We construct benchmarks for IBM Q Tokyo (20 qubits), Rochester (53 qubits) and Google's Sycamore (53 qubits).
 For a different quantum device, you may specify its architecture graph in vf2.ag.py.